The stunning riverside railway walk linking two Bristol suburbs

 This riverside walk is part of the Severn Way and it follows the River Avon as well as the railway line.

-They have come up with a series of excellent walks, with detailed routes and maps, and it was the hour-long Sea Mills to Shirehampton walk that caught my eye on a warm and sunny Friday morning.
+They have come up with a series of excellent walks, with detailed routes and maps, and it was the hour-long Sea Mills to Shirehampton walk that caught my eye.

 I’m not sure how popular the walk is but I only encountered two people with a dog in the course of the hour.